-“I give the sum of $ (or specify percentage of estate) to The Ehlers- Danlos Society, [a US non-profit 501(c)(3) corporation, PO Box 87463 Montgomery Village, MD 20886 USA , EIN 38-2813140, OR a UK Charity Number 1180984, Office 7; 35-37 Ludgate Hill; London, EC4M 7JN; UK] for its general purpose and I express the wish but without creating any binding trust that this legacy be used in the (specify) areas and I declare that the receipt of an authorised officer shall be a full and sufficient discharge to my executors.
-In the event the purposes of the restriction, in the opinion of the Board of Trustees of the The Ehlers-Danlos Society, can no longer be served, the Board may devote any remaining assets exclusively for charitable purposes that: (a) are within the scope of the charitable purposes of the The Ehlers-Danlos Society and (b) most nearly approximate the original purpose of the gift.”
+“I give the sum of $ (or specify a percentage of estate) to The Ehlers- Danlos Society, [a US non-profit 501(c)(3) corporation, 1732 1st Ave. #20373, New York, NY 10128, USA, EIN 38-2813140, OR a UK Charity Number 1180984, Office 7; 35-37 Ludgate Hill; London, EC4M 7JN; UK] for its general purpose and I express the wish but without creating any binding trust that this legacy is used in the (specify) areas and I declare that the receipt of an authorized officer shall be a full and sufficient discharge to my executors.
+In the event the purposes of the restriction, in the opinion of the Board of Trustees of The Ehlers-Danlos Society, can no longer be served, the Board may devote any remaining assets exclusively for charitable purposes that: (a) are within the scope of the charitable purposes of The Ehlers-Danlos Society and (b) most nearly approximate the original purpose of the gift.”

 “Being the recipient of a legacy is one of the biggest privileges we can receive – donors’ generosity directly helps to relieve suffering – a remarkable legacy”

 When you’ve had time to reflect and discuss your decision with those close to you, we would be delighted to discuss any questions you may have about leaving a legacy and any specific areas that you might be interested in that The Ehlers-Danlos Society can help with.
 We can also give advice on the steps you need to take to make a will.
-Please contact Carissa L. Hocevar
+Please contact our Development Team.

 Supporters from the US and UK can make a tax-deductible gift to The Ehlers-Danlos Society, a registered 501(c)3 non-profit organization in the US, as well as a Registered Charity in the UK.
 Gifts payable to charity upon the donor’s death such as a do not generate a lifetime income tax deduction for the donor, but they are exempt from estate tax.